 Graded Exams: These count toward your Southeastern grade.
 There will be four 50 question - 100-point exams based on the online lectures.
 The exams each cover one module of material.
-All Graded Exams will be administered via MoodleDE in a supervised setting.
-Grades will be posted on MoodleDE.
+All Graded Exams will be administered via CanvasDE in a supervised setting.
+Grades will be posted on CanvasDE.
 Grades will be posted as soon as the Instructor of Record receives notice of the completed quizzes/exams.
-Your high school teacher will determine the date that each quiz or exam is to be administered to the students.
-Please refer to your high school teacher to ascertain when the assignments are due.
+Your high school teacher will determine the date that each quiz or exam will be given.